jayjaybunce/project-me/README.md

 # ProjectMe
 ## Built using a Node and Express server, Mongoose, and MongoDB along with minimal frontend JavaScript and jQuery.
 ### ProjectMe is a CRUD Web-App that implements features for the following user stories
-* AAU, I want to create an account
+* [x] AAU, I want to create an account using Google OAuth
-* AAU, I want to be able to login
+* [x] AAU, I want to be able to login
-* AAU, I want to be able to create a post based on my current skills and specifify the technologies I want to learn or want to improve.
+* [x] AAU, I want to be able to create a post based on my current skills and specifify the technologies I want to learn or want to improve.
 *  AAU, I want to be able to comment and like other Project posts
-* AAU, I want to be able to edit and delete my posts
+* [x] AAU, I want to be able to edit and delete my posts
-* AAU, I want to be able to edit and delete my comments
+* [x] AAU, I want to be able to edit and delete my comments

 ---
 ### For this project, I have outlined the Data Structure I will follow